tombenke/axon-go/axon-function-js/README.md

 Inside the script the standard JavaScript built-in functions, variables and constants are usable, including `console.log()`.
 The value of the last expression of the script will be the message that the agent will forward into the `target` subject.

-The [`../examples/th-sensor-simu/`](../examples/th-sensor-simu/) folder shows an example for the usage of this agent.
+The [`examples/th-sensor-simu/`](../examples/th-sensor-simu/) folder shows an example for the usage of this agent.
-This `axon-function-js` agent, that loads this script expects a message, that contains a timestamp value in the `body` of the incoming message.
+This `axon-function-js` agent, that loads the [`examples/th-sensor-simu/axon-sensor-th-simu.js` script]](../examples/th-sensor-simu/axon-sensor-th-simu.js) below, that expects a message, that contains a timestamp value in the `body` of the incoming message.

 The JSON example below demonstrates such a message: